The question I am asked most frequently by my ‘totter’ clients is, ‘will the court disqualify me?’

 How to avoid a disqualification

-The law allows a Defendant, or his advocate, to submit that ‘exceptional hardship’ would ensue were the Defendant to be disqualified.
+The law allows a Defendant, or his advocate, to submit that ‘exceptional hardship’ would be caused were the Defendant to be disqualified.
 If the court finds this to be the case then there is a discretion either not to disqualify at all or to disqualify for a reduced period.
-Defendants should bear in mind that the onus of proving that ‘exceptional hardship’ would ensue is upon them; as it is a claim made by the defence to mitigate the penalty the burden of proving it is upon the defence.
+Defendants should bear in mind that the onus of proving that ‘exceptional hardship’ would result is upon them; as it is a claim made by the defence to mitigate the penalty the burden of proving it is upon the defence.
 Defendants would be well advised to prepare documentary bundles for the court in support of their contentions as well as to be ready to give evidence on their own behalf.
 This could well involve being questioned by the court clerk or the prosecutor.
 Submissions and evidence should, therefore, be meticulously prepared.

-factor are likely to be taken into account?
+What types of factor are likely to be taken into account?

 If you are at risk of a driving disqualification you are welcome to contact me for advice.